icure/medtech-docs/sdks/how-to/how-to-manage-notifications.md

 ### Updating the Status of a Notification

-The Notification API also provided a shortcut method to update the status of a Notification.
+The `NotificationApi` also provides a shortcut method to update the status of a Notification.

 <!-- file://code-samples/{{sdk}}/how-to/manage-notifications/index.mts snippet:updates notification status-->
 ```typescript